 The requirements for who qualifies have gotten tighter over the years, so just being 62 isn’t enough.
 You must own the property outright or have paid down a considerable amount of the mortgage.
 You must also occupy the home as your primary residence.
 Lenders will review your income and credit history to ensure you can afford to stay in the home and keep it in good condition.
 They will also determine if your income is sufficient to cover property taxes, insurance and any other fees, such as closing costs and account-service fees.
 If the lender determines you can’t handle those costs, it will set aside funds from your payout in an escrow account and pay those bills for you, reducing the amount of the loan you have access to.

-The maximum payout, or principal limit, that you qualify for depends on your age, as well as current interest rates and the appraised value of your home.
+The maximum payout, or principal limit, or claim amount that you qualify for depends on your age, as well as current interest rates and the appraised value of your home.
 The maximum payout for reverse mortgages was increased, by the Federal Housing Association (FHA) for 2023 to a record $1,089,300.

 Before you take out a reverse mortgage or any other product that taps your home equity, talk it over with your family, says Gumbinger.
 “No one wants to talk about their finances, but you are thinking about making changes that could affect your spouse or your kids in the future — especially in the case of taking out a reverse mortgage,” he says.
-To start your number-crunching, go to www.hsh.com, www.bankrate.com and www.mtgprofessor.com and use their calculators.
 If you have a financial adviser, set up a session to discuss the pros and cons before signing on the dotted line.